MicrosoftDocs/azure-docs/articles/azure-netapp-files/azacsnap-preview.md

    connection string.
 If the connection information changes, it's a matter of changing the `tnsnames.ora` file instead of potentially many datasource definitions.

    Set up the Oracle Wallet (change the password) This example uses the mkstore command from the Linux shell to set up the Oracle wallet.
-Theses commands are run on the Oracle database server using unique user credentials to avoid any impact on the running database.
+These commands are run on the Oracle database server using unique user credentials to avoid any impact on the running database.
 In this example a new user (azacsnap) is created, and their environment variables configured appropriately.